OCA/server-tools/base_jsonify/README.rst

 that generate a parser from an ir.exports configuration.

 Further features are available for advanced uses.
-It defines a simple "resolver" model that has a "python_code" field and an eval function so that arbitrary functions can be configured to transform fields, or process the resulting dictionary.
+It defines a simple "resolver" model that has a "python_code" field and a resolve function so that arbitrary functions can be configured to transform fields, or process the resulting dictionary.
 It is also to specify a lang to extract the translation of any given field.